sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 <a name="updateChildDomain"></a>
 # **updateChildDomain**
-> updateChildDomain(childAuthKey, domainName, updateChildDomain)
+> updateChildDomain(childIdentifier, domainName, updateChildDomain)

-Update the sender domain of reseller&#39;s child based on the childAuthKey and domainName passed
+Update the sender domain of reseller&#39;s child based on the childIdentifier and domainName passed

 ### Example
 ```javascript